wazuh/wazuh-documentation/source/user-manual/proof-of-concept-guide/integrate-osquery.rst

 Wazuh agent can be integrated with Osquery, making it easy to capture additional information from the endpoint.
 This can be useful for telemetry and threat hinging.

-More information about using Osquery with Wazuh can be found in the :ref:`Osquery <osquery>` of our documentation.
+More information about using Osquery with Wazuh can be found in the :ref:`Osquery <osquery>` section of our documentation.

 Configuration
 -------------

 Configure your environment as follows to test the POC.

 #.
 Install Osquery on the monitored RHEL 7 endpoint.